spawnfest/lotus/README.md

 ## How to run?

-To checkout the catalogue, enter `mix dev.exs` and then go to `http://localhost:4001` and checkout the catalogue.
+To checkout the catalogue, enter `mix dev` and then go to `http://localhost:4001` and checkout the catalogue.
+All my components are under the `Lotus` section.

 This has been tested with Phoenix 1.5.x and Elixir 1.12.x with OTP 24.